cosmicjs/vue-blog-netlify-template/README.md

 ### 3. Generate Credentials

-Click on `Settings` and then `Basic Settings` in your bucket dashboard.
+Click on `Settings` and then `Basic Settings` in your Bucket dashboard.
 There you can generate `API Read Access Key` & `API Write Access Key` and save them.
 This step is optional but recommended for security purposes.

 ![Generate Credentials](src/assets/credentials.png)